estraph/propertree/README.md

 ```

 The data shows: **YES**, houses *are* more expensive on streets with tall trees compared to those with shorter trees.

-### Notes
-Some assumptions and decisions I made which are worth mentioning, and discussing in a follow-up chat:
-- avoided traversing JSON, instead "grep" for relevant lines
-- assumptions about file structure
-- assuming re-use, gem is ideal.
-CLI to run, and Models to access in custom code
-- SQLite because relational problem calls for a (lightweight) relational DB
-- ActiveRecord and ActiveModel are production-ready ORM and model framework (used in Rails)
-- CI and semi-automatic release
-- TODO: error messages
-- TODO: variable naming
-- optimise for feedback loops
-- probably a little bit overkill for the logic enclosed; worth it on a team
-- skipped type checking, got in the way, and am not convinced it's worth it

 ## Installation
 This library uses SQLite - make sure to install it on your target host.
 If it's missing, you might see an error like below: